BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ### Pavian

-Pavian is an R based program that is useful to produce Sankey plots.
+Pavian is an R based program that is useful to produce Sankey plots and much more.
 It can be run on your local machine if you have R [installed](https://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/installr.html).
 You may need to install `r-base-dev`.
-To set up Pavian open an R terminal and enter the following.
+To set up Pavian in R on your local machine, open an R terminal and enter the following.

 ```
 if (!require(remotes)) { install.packages("remotes") }